OnkelTem/anki-dm/README.md

 Usually you do something like this:

-1) Export a deck from Anki using the CrowdAnki export option.
+- Export a deck from Anki using the CrowdAnki export option.
-1) Import the deck:
+- Get the deck disassembled into Anki DM framework:
     ```
     $ anki-dm import path/to/deck/directory
     ```
-1) Edit the deck.
+- Edit files according to your needs.
-1) If you added some new rows into `data.csv`, update the guid index:
+- If you've added some new rows into `data.csv`, update the `guid` index:
     ```
     $ anki-dm index
     ```
-1) Finally build CrowdAnki deck(s):
+- Finally build the deck(s):
     ```
     $ anki-dm build
     ```
-   The decks will be save in the `build/` directory.
+   The decks will be saved in the `build/` directory.
+They're now ready to be imported inside Anki.

-Instead of importing an existing deck you can start from scratch using `init` command which imports from one of predefine templates, e.g.:
+Instead of starting with an existing deck you can use `init` command which imports an empty deck from one of predefined templates, e.g.:

 ```
-$ anki-dm init Default MyDeckName
+$ anki-dm init Default
 ```

 Making a copy of a deck can be done it two ways.
 The first one is obvious: just copy the deck's directory with a new name:

 ```
 $ cp -r decks/ExistingDeck decks/NewDeck
 ```

-But doing it you're also copying UUIDs of the deck, model and config (they are stored in the `build.json` file).
-If you then build two decks with different models (i.e. different lists of fields) but with the same Model UUID it can drive Anki mad and not without a reason.
+But doing so you're also copying UUIDs of the deck, model and config (they are stored in the `build.json` file).
+If you then build two decks with different models (i.e. different lists of fields) but with the same Model UUID it can drive Anki mad and not without a reason, eh?

-Instead please use the `copy` command instead:
+Instead please use the `copy` command:

 ```
 $ anki-dm copy ExistingDeck NewDeck
 ```

 It will not only copy files recursively, but will also generate appropriate UUIDs.